ChirpNest/ChirpNest/README.md

 ### Installation

 #### Prepare the LORIX One device
-Insert the SD card into the Windows computer and flash the ChirpNest image onto it using the third-party flashing software.
+Insert the SD card into the computer and flash the ChirpNest image onto it using the third-party flashing software.
 Connect the LORIX One to the local network, put the SD card into the LORIX One and power it.

-#### Configure ChirpNest via SSH
+#### Initial setup LORIX One via SSH
 Discover the IP address of the LORIX One e.g. through a web interface on the router.
 Connect to the LORIX One using an SSH client.
 Username: “admin”